ebeninca/fip16/README.md

 ## Issues:

+- Other Leagues screen crashing on ENGL when you're playing in a league of other continent
+- MLS using world cup dates, decided to not change for now because the game is doing different calendar compared with the data CM16 shows.

+- Getting 2 best teams from a CUP cause TBD after the first season, in the first season the Rankings table makes it work
 - Avoid access Intl Friendly/G1 screen on CM16 because it creates a num_games=1 line in settings.txt which duplicate games.

 - Canadian clubs on MLS doesn't participate in the US Open Cup, no further action for now.